arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

 The Predefined **bluealsa** CTL
 -------------------------------

-The **bluealsa** CTL has parameters DEV, BAT, BTT, DYN, and SRV.
+The **bluealsa** CTL has parameters DEV, EXT, BAT, BTT, DYN, and SRV.
 All the parameters have defaults.

 CTL Parameters
 ~~~~~~~~~~~~~~

   DEV
     The device Bluetooth address in the form XX:XX:XX:XX:XX:XX.
 Device names or aliases are not valid here.
 The default value is **FF:FF:FF:FF:FF:FF** which selects controls from all connected devices (see `Default Mode`_ above).
 Also accepts the special address **00:00:00:00:00:00** which selects the most recently connected device.

+  EXT
+    Causes the plugin to include controls for codec selection.
+If the value is **yes** then these additional controls are included.
+The default is **no**.
+See `CODEC SELECTION`_ below for more information on the Codec control.

   BAT
     Causes the plugin to include a (read-only) battery level indicator, provided the device supports this.
 If the value is **yes** then the battery indicator is enabled, any other value disables it.
 The default is **no**.